 Pros and Cons of a Pear-Shaped Engagement Ring

 "Because of their elongated shape, pear-cut diamonds show larger than some of the other diamond shapes, like a traditional round brilliant," says Lee.
 "Because of this, they can be a better value with a larger surface area."

 Although pear-cut stones can appear larger per carat, their teardrop shape can also make them fragile. "[A pear-cut engagement ring] has a very small, pointy tip that can make it vulnerable to damage," Lee warns.
 To help protect the tip of your diamond, make sure a prong is set at the tip of the pear-shaped diamond.
-"Placing a prong or a v-prong on the point or choosing a bezel setting around the entire stone can help protect the tip of the stone from breaking or chipping with wear," adds Zhang.
+"Placing a prong or a v-prong on the point or choosing a bezel setting around the entire stone can help protect the tip of the stone from breaking or chipping with wear," explains Zhang.

 "Since pear-shaped diamonds are not symmetrical—when comparing the pointed side and the rounded side—they can sometimes appear lopsided and heavy on one side," says Lee.

 A pear shape can feel easily customizable, as it can be worn with the diamond facing up or down (north-south), horizontal (east-west), or slightly off-kilter.

 What to Look for in a Pear-Shaped Engagement Ring

 - What settings work for a pear-cut stone?
 "Traditionally, pear diamonds have been set in a north-south or east-west orientation," says Lee who, personally, likes to set pear diamonds at an off-angle in both prongs and bezel settings.

 - What metals work best for pear-cut engagement rings?
 "All metals work with pear-cut diamonds," says Zhang, who notes these diamonds tend to show more color than other cuts.
 If you want your diamond to appear very bright—particularly when set in yellow or rose gold—opt for one with an H color (i.e., nearly colorless) or higher.

 How to Care for Your Pear-Shaped Engagement Ring

 To care for your pear-shaped engagement ring, Lee recommends using a soft baby toothbrush and an all-natural mixture of apple cider vinegar and baking soda to gently and safely clean your diamond.

 Sold on this beautiful teardrop shape?
 Keeping scrolling to see our edit of 28 pear-shaped engagement rings for every style and budget.